 beyond our reasoning and beyond our believing, there is a preconceptual faculty that senses the glory, the presence, of the Divine.
 We do not perceive it.
 We have no knowledge; we only have awareness… an awareness that something is asked of us; that we are asked to wonder, to revere, to think and to live in such a way that is compatible with the grandeur and mystery of living… The awareness of being asked is easily repressed, for it is an echo of the intimation that is small and still.
 (God in Search of Man)

 This is almost a sense of indebtedness, a swelling of gratitude for life, as small creatures in a vast theatre radiating a glory.
-We might even suggest that such indebtedness is always for the one true God, the One Who Is, but that it is not the same God pictured in everyone’s imagination, which are always different distortions.
+We might even suggest that such indebtedness is always for the one true God, the One Who Is, but that it is not the same God pictured in everyone’s imagination, which are always a mix of reflection and distortion.

 But then why does this special “sense” for the divine seem non-existent in so many people?
 See my next post for a response to that very question.